julian-molina/Documentation/pages/suite/suite-community-safety-policy.md

 toc: true
 ---

-As you already know, cryptocurrency projects&mdash;and crypto trading in particular&mdash;attract a fair share of fraudsters and criminals.
+As you probably know, cryptocurrency projects&mdash;and crypto trading in particular&mdash;attract a fair share of fraudsters and criminals.
 Needless to say, you need to be careful in your interactions in public forums, and the Superalgos Community Telegram group is no exception.

 ## Be Vigilant